 The Noble Canyon Trailhead starts at about 7,270’.
 After a little more than a quarter mile on the trail, head left towards Silver Peak.
 There is a slight drop in elevation, but head towards the east rib heading directly towards the south summit.
 This is very steep, and likely too much so for any real comfort, so if you want to be safer may want to drop into the gully adjacent, and find your way to the ridge just to the right.
 Head steeply up to the ridge below the south summit at about 10,280’, and climb almost another 500’ to the south summit.
 You can then hit the higher north summit and return the way you came.
 All told it is 6-7 miles round trip depending on your route.
 The elevation gain to reach both summits is about 3,700’.
 But be warned, this is excessively steep, with lots of loose scree.

 If climbing Silver Peak from Ebbetts Pass, the standard route would be to combine with Highland Peak via the PCT to Noble Lake, and then up to Highland Peak.
-There are scree slopes from this route up to Silver Peak; all of them treacherous.
-However, if you want to combine Highland and Silver Peak, this is the best way.
+There are scree slopes from this route up to Silver Peak that could allow you to cut distance; but all of them are treacherous and require you bushwhack through the forest below to reach them.
+Therefore, if you want to combine Highland and Silver Peak, the longer route is the best way, and is very scenic as well.
 Take the PCT to Noble Lake.
 You don’t have to go all the way to the lake.
 You can cut up towards the ridge below Point 10,824 before you reach Noble Lake.
 Continue up to the ridge, basically hugging the rocky slope on the right side of the saddle.
 Heading straight up in the middle is steeper and often has snow.
 Once at the saddle, head steeply up towards Point 10,824, being careful to stay right of the rocky cliffs.
 A use trail shows the way, although it is hard to follow sometimes.
 Once nearly at the summit of Point 10,824 a difficult descent heads down to the base of Highland Peak.
 Now nearly 6 ½ miles in at the summit of Highland Peak, a treacherous descent heads to the saddle between it and Silver Peak’s twin summits.
 This ridge between them is no easy walk.
 A lot of ups and downs are required if there is snow.
 The less snow, the less hazardous, because you can stay to the right off the top of the ridge.
 The south summit of Silver Peak is a steep, but fun, Class 2 scramble, with some Class 3 moves that are hard to avoid.
 The south summit is a number of bumps.
 There is then a very steep, but short descent to the saddle to the north summit – the true summit.
 Hug the right side to avoid heading straight down to the saddle.
 Then it is a relatively simple walk to the north summit.

 On the way back, probably just head the steep way up to the south summit.
 Then head straight back down to the saddle.
 If you don't want to climb back over Highland Peak, you can descend down to Noble Canyon to the saddle via a rib and skate down the scree, but be warned there is thick brush awaiting you.
 There are a couple ribs to take down to avoid climbing back over Highland (a nearly 17 mile round trip day).
 Bring a GPS as getting back up to the PCT is very tough, adding up to 1,000’ of additional gain.
 It is feasible to do the entire loop in 13 miles if perfectly mapped out but this is not always so easy.
 The route is tricky and needs to be carefully assessed.
 If you want to be safe, head down the rib on the left closer to Highland that descends from the ridge between Highland and Silver, and then head left towards the upper Noble Canyon.
 This is still at least 5,000’ of total gain for the day.